 When you think of therapy, a stereotypical scenario comes to mind: A person lying on a dusty leather couch while some guy with a small notepad sits somewhere by their head, or perhaps across from them, jotting down insights as they speak, probably about their twisted relationship with their parents.

-There’s some truth to this scenario (the couch does always seem to be leather, no?), and while talking about your childhood it isn’t the case for all therapy interactions, it is for reparenting.
+There’s some truth to this scenario (the couch does always seem to be leather, no?), and while talking about your childhood isn’t the case for all therapy interactions, it is for reparenting.

 Reparenting — also called ‘limited reparenting’ — is when a psychotherapist takes the role of a concerned and trustworthy parent so the client can learn what a trusting relationship is like.
+Through reparenting, adults will get to work on addressing issues from their childhood like unmet needs or lack of affection.

 “Reparenting helps an individual repair attachments and develop more secure and healthy relationships,” said Rachel O’Neill, an Ohio-licensed professional counselor and Talkspace therapist.
 “It can help an individual recognize and repair patterns of non-functional behavior.”